The Price to be Paid for Ignoring Preferred Suppliers

 Fortunately, with assistance from Card Integrity, your company has the potential to safeguard the use of preferred suppliers.
 Card Integrity does this in a number of ways.

 One is by communicating the importance of using these vendors with your cardholders to encourage preferred supplier spending.
+This works in the reverse as well: Card Integrity can track debarred supplier spend too (vendors with whom your organization should NOT do business with, which can happen for a variety of reasons).

 Through both training and other communication means, Card Integrity ensures that your cardholders understand all there needs to be known about working with preferred suppliers.
 This communication can cover: